PIM vs PDM: Understanding Key Differences For Efficient Product Data Management

 It also facilitates collaboration among cross-functional teams by streamlining workflows and providing tools for efficient communication.

-PDM plays a crucial role in change management, documenting and approving modifications to product data following established processes.
+PDM plays a crucial role in change management by documenting and approving modifications to product data in accordance with established processes.
 It enforces access controls to maintain data integrity and confidentiality, ensuring only authorized personnel can view, edit, or approve specific data.

 PDM often integrates with CAD software and PLM systems, creating a seamless product development environment.